ibm-cloud-docs/assistant/sys-date-festivals.md

 # Festivals
 {: #sys-date-festivals}

-The new `@sys-date` system entity recognizes dates that fall on national holidays in different geographic regions.
+The `@sys-date` system entity recognizes dates that fall on national holidays in different geographic regions.
 {: shortdesc}

-The following sections list the holidays that are recognized for different locales.
+The following sections list the holidays that [`@sys-date`](/docs/assistant?topic=assistant-system-entities#system-entities-sys-date) recognizes for different locales.

 ## Holidays (en-us)
 {: #sys-date-festivals-enus}